-Immobilization followed by physiotherapy of longer duration was general treatment for a long time, but now surgical reconstruction is preferred treatment in selected cases as conservative treatment was associated with long term chronic pain and instability
+Immobilization followed by physiotherapy of longer duration was a general treatment for a long time, but now surgical reconstruction is preferred treatment in selected cases as conservative treatment was associated with long-term chronic pain and instability

 Get more stuff on Musculoskeltal Health